jackik1410/DiscordBot/README.md

-# DiscordBot
 Discord Bot for the V-WG server

-Things needed to be installed manually:
+Installation:
+  install all dependencies listed in package.json via npm, install manually:
     -git //for automated updates
-  -ffmpeg //for sound handling in any way
+    -ffmpeg //for sound handling in any way run autorunBot.bat
+  Profit!